JudeQuintana/cloud-infra-lab/README.md

   - Current demo configuration will take up to 10min for a refresh to finish, manually cancel or start another instance refresh (auto cancel).
 - SSM
   - Enable SSM via toggle, set `var.enable_ssm` to `true` in [variables.tf](https://github.com/JudeQuintana/cloud-infra-lab/blob/main/variables.tf#L27).
-  - Amazon Linux 2023 AMIs already come with amazon-ssm-agent installed and started so no need to add it to the cloud-init template.
+  - Amazon Linux 2023 AMIs already comes with amazon-ssm-agent installed and started so no need to add it to the cloud-init template.
   - IAM Role, EC2 Instance Profile, Security group and rules configured for SSM.
   - VPC endpoints for SSM, EC2 messages and SSM messages.
-    - This is most of the cost will be for the SSM Interfaces per AZ (see infracost section below).
+    - Most of the cost will be for the SSM Interfaces per AZ (see infracost section below).
     - No CloudWatch Logs VPC endpoint at this time.
   - Check registered instances (get instance id):
     - `aws ssm describe-instance-information --region us-west-2`
-  - Start ssm session with instance id instead of using ssh from bastion host:
+  - Start SSM session with instance id instead of using ssh from bastion host:
     - `aws ssm start-session --target i-07e941ffe289a2e2c --region us-west-2`
   - Free features:
     - SSM Agent itself (runs on EC2 at no cost).